Springfield Armory Saint Victor Review [Updated] Additional Testing

 Springfield Saint Victor Shooting

-I ran the charging handle a couple times to check the rifle for safety, the smooth melonited bolt carrier slapped back and forth with the familiar boing of the buffer spring.
-That familiar smell of freshly anodized aluminum sliding against itself reminded me of every other new AR that’s graced my shoulder.
+I ran the charging handle a couple of times to check the rifle for safety, and the smooth melonited bolt carrier slapped back and forth with the familiar boing of the buffer spring.
+That familiar smell of freshly anodized aluminum sliding against itself reminded me of all the AR rifles that graced my shoulder.
 Springfield also nitrides their trigger assembly, I expected it would make it smoother than a standard mil-spec trigger.
 After giving the trigger a few presses, I’d say it’s a bit better than average, but nothing spectacular.
 It does have a nice firm and audible reset though.

 Springfield Saint Muzzle Device